arkency/posts/posts/2018-09-04-event-scout-rule.md

 This will be the first feature built fully in the event-driven way.
 And that's the goal.
 But we have to remember that events will not add themselves, right?
 You have to add them, even though people will not see the benefits right away.
 Maybe it will also make the life of code reviewers a little bit harder.

-# It's just a few lines line
+# It's just a few lines

 But still, it's just adding a few lines of code in certain places, maybe passing the dependency to the event store or event bus.
 Sometimes, you will have to add human factor to the process, as it may turn out necessary to discuss why you are doing this.
 But once you start doing it and people start to see its value, all doubts will disappear and you can continue doing it every day, every week, every month.